Giving to Education

 Giving to education includes all cash and non-cash donations from itemizing and non-itemizing American households to U.S. education charities, including institutions of higher education, private K-12 schools, vocational schools, libraries, educational research and policy, and many other types of organizations serving educational purposes.

-The projection for giving to education in 2019 is higher than the historical 10-year and 40-year annualized average growth rate for giving of this type, but lower than the 25-year annualized average.41 In 2020, education giving is predicted to exceed the 10-year, 25-year, and 40-year annualized averages.
+The projections for giving to education in 2020 and 2021 are higher than the historical 10-year, 25-year, and 40-year annualized average growth rate for giving of this type.20

-Specific factors that will significantly and positively influence education giving in 2019 and 2020 include:
+Specific factors that will significantly and positively influence education giving in 2020 and 2021 include:xiii

-- Growth in consumer expenditures on health in the preceding and projected years.
+- Average growth in consumer expenditures on health in the preceding years.

-- xv All growth rates are based on predictions for giving in inflation-adjusted 2017 dollars using 2018 as the base year.
-The Philanthropy Outlook projects the growth rates of variables into 2019 and 2020; predicted growth rates are compared with the variables’ historical 10-, 25-, and 40-year annualized means.
+- xii All growth rates are based on predictions for giving in inflation-adjusted 2018 dollars using 2019 as the base year.
+The Philanthropy Outlook projects the growth rates of variables into 2020 and 2021; predicted growth rates are compared with the variables’ historical 10-, 25-, and 40-year annualized means.
 See Table 1 for these data.